 - Motorized screens come in handy when the sun dips low.
 The flat top of the pergola only provides shade when the sun is higher in the sky.
-With a click of a button, a motorized screen lowers to just the right height to keep the sun out of your eyes as it sets.
+With a click of a button, a motorized screen lowers to just the right height to keep the sun out of eyes as it sets.

-Pergola kits typically include the necessary precut and predrilled materials, including anchors; all that’s required is time and space for assembly.
-In most instances, you will need just a few tools, such as a wrench and a drill or screwdriver.
+Pergola kits typically include all the necessary precut and predrilled materials, including anchors.
+The only additional requirements are time and space.
+In most instances, users will need just a few tools, such as a wrench and a drill or screwdriver.
 There are two installation methods, depending on whether it is a freestanding or attached pergola.

-- Attached pergolas are a bit more complex as they secure to a home or building via a ledger board and may not be considered a “DIY pergola kit” unless the DIYer is confident in carpentry skills.
+- Attached pergolas are a bit more complex as they need to be secured to a home or building via a ledger board and may not be considered a “DIY pergola kit” unless the DIYer is confident in carpentry skills.
 Based on the unique features and dimensions of the home or building, attachment methods may vary.
-Consulting with a contractor may be the best option for installation.
+Consulting with a contractor may be the best option for this installation.